AntoineL2028/Salezi/README.md

 Install and start [Grafana](https://grafana.com/docs/grafana/latest/installation/)

-Add the sqlite plugin to Grafana in the terminal do :
+Add the sqlite plugin to Grafana, in the terminal do :

 ```bash
 grafana cli plugins install frser-sqlite-datasource